 - I did buy nursery water to make formula with for the first six months or so, but by the time she was closer to one I just used tap water.
 (Editor’s note: Here are some tips on using water in infant formula.)

-Other Random Thoughts on Combination Feeding:
+Other Random Tips on Combination Feeding: